The 2CNF Boolean Formula Satisfiability Problem and the Linear Space Hypothesis: Four Simple Applications of LSH for 2SAT

-To demonstrate the usefulness of LSH for $\mathrm{2SAT}_3$, we will seek four applications of LSH in the fields of search problems and optimization problems.
-Although many NL decision problems have been turned into {\em NL search problems} (whose precise definition is given in Section \ref{sec:application}), not all NL problems can be ``straightforwardly'' converted into a framework of NL search problems.
-For example, 2SAT is NL-complete but the problem of finding a truth assignment (when variables are ordered in an arbitrarily fixed way) that satisfies a given 2CNF formula does not look like a legitimate form of NL search problem.
-In addition, its optimization version, Max2SAT, is already complete for $\mathrm{APX}$ (polynomial-time approximable NP optimization) instead of NLO (NL optimization class) under polynomial-time approximation-preserving reductions (see \cite{ACG+03}).
+Many NL decision problems have been transformed into {\em NL search problems} by converting them ``straightforwardly'' into a framework of search problems.
+However, this naive convention may not always work.
+For example, 2SAT is NL-complete but the associated problem of finding a truth assignment (when variables are ordered in an arbitrarily fixed way) that satisfies a given 2CNF formula does not look like a legitimate form of NL search problem.
+Furthermore, its optimization version of $\mathrm{2SAT}$, Max2SAT, is already complete for $\mathrm{APX}$ (polynomial-time approximable NP optimization) instead of NLO (NL optimization class) under polynomial-time approximation-preserving reductions (see \cite{ACG+03}).

-First, we will see two simple applications of LSH for $\mathrm{2SAT}_3$ in the area of NL search problems.
-Earlier, Jones \etalc~\cite{JLL76} discussed the NL-completeness of a decision problem concerning {\em one-way nondeterministic finite automata} (or 1nfa's).
-We modify this problem into an associated search problem, called $\search\mathrm{1NFA}$, as given below.
+Following \cite{Yam13}, we will briefly describe the basic framework of NL search problems.
+Generally speaking, a \emph{search problem} is expressed as $(I,SOL)$, where $I$ consists of (admissible) instances and $SOL$ is a function from $I$ to a set of solutions (called a \emph{solution space}) such that, for any pair $(x,y)\in I\circ SOL$, $|y|\leq p(|x|)$ holds for a certain fixed polynomial $p$, where $I\circ SOL$ stands for the set $\{(x,y)\mid x\in I, y\in SOL(x)\}$.
+Among all such search problems, an \emph{NL search problem} $(I,SOL)$ further satisfies that $I\in \dl$ and $I\circ SOL\in\auxl$.
+We denote by $\search\nl$ the collection of all NL search problems.
+A DTM $M$ equipped with a write-once output tape is said to {\em solve} $(I,SOL)$ if, for any instance $x\in I$, $M$ takes $x$ as an input and produces a solution in $SOL(x)$ on the output tape if $SOL(x)\neq\setempty$, and produces a designated symbol $\bot$ (``no solution'') otherwise.